ska-sa/skarab_microblaze_software/doc/flash.md

 ### HMC RECONFIGURE ATTEMPTS STATS STORED IN HMC MEZZ FLASH:

 The Microblaze employs a monitoring mechanism to ensure the reliable bring-up of the HMC cards.
-This mechanism monitors the RESET and POST signals of the HMC cards populated on the SKARAB and a timeout invokes a reconfiguration of the FPGA in an attempt to recover failed HMC bootups.
+This mechanism monitors the INIT OK and POST OK signals of the HMC cards populated on the SKARAB and a timeout invokes a reconfiguration of the FPGA in an attempt to recover failed HMC bootups.
 Usually, each SKARAB is populated with three HMC cards.
 The counters documented below are the statistics recorded for these HMC